Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Can animals get insomnia?
 Maybe you also need tips for foiling furry insomnia with your pets won’t sleep.

 Last night, I couldn’t sleep, suffering from insomnia.
-So I got up, climbed the stairs to my office, and worked on the piano score of KURVES, in preparation to share with other theaters (yee-haw!).
-While I typed, Seren kept me company and decided it was the purr-fect time to play.
-She woke up Magic, who had been snoozing at the foot of the stairs.
+So, I got up, climbed the stairs to to my office and worked on the latest thriller.
+While I typed, Trinity-Kitten kept me company and decided it was the purr-fect time to play.
+She woke up Shadow-Pup, who had been snoozing at the foot of the stairs.
 So even once I was ready to sleep, the “fur-kids” had lost the urge.

 Cats normally sleep up to 16 hours a day and almost never have problems sleeping.
 Dogs rarely have trouble sleeping, either.
 They get plenty of naps while you’re at work.
 They have plenty of energy to stay awake at night to guard the house, play, and pester snoozing owners.